OpenDSA/OpenPOP/README.md

 ## Virtual Machine sudo password:
 sudo password is vagrant in case you need to execute any commands that require sudo.

-## Keep code-workout repository up to date:
+## Keep OpenPOP repository up to date:
-During development of code-workout, other developers might add new gems to the project or add new migrations etc. To keep your local version up to date with the latest version do the following:
+During development of OpenPOP, other developers might add new gems to the project or add new migrations etc. To keep your local version up to date with the latest version do the following:

 1) Open a new terminal
-2) ```$ cd code-workout```
+2) ```$ cd OpenPOP```
 3) ```$ git pull```
 4) ```$ vagrant reload```
 5) ```$ vagrant ssh```